the above video is by Marianne, founder of the "A Cup of Empathy" channel on YouTube

 Statements):

 Gloria: "Thank you.
+I feel better.
 Please, let's wash together."

 Sam: "Okay!"